Athmeeya2006/CloudIDE/README.md

 container and are never exposed as public ports.
 The browser reaches them only through the backend proxy at `VITE_API_URL` + `/api/preview/<port>/`.
 There is nothing to expose per port, and the app can listen on any port.

 ---

-## 🩺 Troubleshooting

-* **Preview says "Nothing is running on port N".** That page is served by the backend proxy, so the request reached the backend fine; nothing is listening on that port yet.
-Check the **Processes** panel: if it still shows `npm install` or a build, just wait; if you see `Killed`, it ran out of memory.
-* **The dev server gets OOM-killed (Render "memory limit exceeded").** The app is too heavy for the instance (CRA/webpack is the usual culprit).
-Low-memory mode builds and serves instead; prefer Vite over CRA, or use a larger instance.
-* **The app is on a different port than the preview opened.** The preview scans the host's listening sockets and switches to your app automatically; or click the radar (detect) button, or type the port in the address bar.
-* **`npm warn ERESOLVE` / peer dependency conflicts.** These are warnings, not errors; the install continues.
-Auto-detected installs already pass `--legacy-peer-deps`.
-* **Login/terminal/preview fail on a split deployment.** `VITE_API_URL` is not pointing at the backend, so requests hit the frontend origin.
-Set it on the frontend host and make sure the backend's `ALLOWED_ORIGINS` includes the frontend URL.

----